 1) Predicting of Father's Failure: The success of a recovery scheme depends on the accuracy of failures' prediction.
-In SC, a non-root node needs to know two things about its father and grandfather nodes: 1) the probability of their sleep/awake status at the next decision time $t + \Delta t$; 2) the probability that a given node will collect the required number of returns at

-$t+\Delta t.$ By knowing a node's current status and its sleep/awake pattern, every node can locally estimate the first probability of its friends.
+In SC, a non-root node needs to know two things about its father and grandfather nodes: 1) the probability of their sleep/awake status at the next decision time $t + \Delta t$; 2) the probability that a given node will collect the required number of returns at $t+\Delta t$.
+By knowing a node's current status and its sleep/awake pattern, every node can locally estimate the first probability of its friends.
 Note that, in SC, how many results will be collected by a node during a Δt interval is determined by the number of newly wake-up nodes on its subtrees, who have collected greater or equal to c returns.
 Therefore, by gradually estimating the sleep/awake status from leave to root, one can compute the probability about the number of returns that a node may collect.
 Although the predicting results are accurate, this method destroys the distributed feature of SC.
 So, we need to approximate the second probability by local information.

 Consider that the majority of new incoming returns during Δt comes from the children, who were in the sleep status but had collected the required number of results at t.
-Therefore, we approximate the second probability that v will collect enough replies at $t+\Delta t$ by only using the information of v's children.
-For the ease of description, let $|\cdot|$ represent the number of elements in a given set, N(v) be the responded friend set who accepts v's social-HITs, ACC(v,t) be the number of replies collected by v at time v, v is status at v.
-There are four possible statuses associated with v is status at v.
-There are four possible statuses associated with v is status at v in the either v in the status of v is v both return paths are either in v or v in v is v and v in v beat v in the status of v in the status of v in v in
+Therefore, we approximate the second probability that v will collect enough replies at $t + \Delta t$ by only using the information of v's children.
+For the ease of description, let $|\cdot|$ represent the number of elements in a given set, N(v) be the responded friend set who accepts v's social-HITs, ACC(v, t) be the number of replies collected by v at time t, Father(v) gives the identity of v's father, and S(v, t) gives v's status at t.
+There are four possible statuses associated with S(v, t): Sleep, Awake, Done, and Dead.
+Before v returns results, it could be in either Sleep or Awake.
+When u submits results to a node v, then the status of u becomes Done.
+When the statuses of u's both return paths are either in Done or Dead, u is Dead.

 Estimator on the probability of satisfying return requirements (EPSRR) is given by Algorithm 2, which contains two parts.
 Part one (lines 1-5) computes the wake-up probability $P_w(\cdot)$ of node v's children, who have already collected the required amount of replies, but are in the sleep status.
-How to compute the exact value of conditional probability $Pro\{S(u,t+\Delta t)=Awake \mid S(u,t)=Sleep\}$ is determined by the sleep/awake function of nodes.
-Part two (lines 6-10) estimates v's replying probability at $t+\Delta t$.
+How to compute the exact value of conditional probability $Pro\{S(u, t+\Delta t) = Awake \mid S(u,t) = Sleep\}$ is determined by the sleep/awake function of nodes.
+Part two (lines 6-10) estimates v's replying probability at $t + \Delta t$. $\{P_w > 0\}$ gives a set of v's children, who may wake up at $t + \Delta t$.
 Suppose that v has collected ACC(v,t) replies.
-Part two checks whether it is possible for v to collect another c-ACC(v,t) replies during the Δt time interval, by using the nodes in $\{P_w>0\}$.
+Part two checks whether it is possible for v to collect another c - ACC(v,t) replies during the Δt time interval, by using the nodes in $\{P_w > 0\}$.
 If it is possible, EPSRR returns with the corresponding probability.